Nigeria ranked 24 among African countries with the most unhappy citizens in 2022

-Nigeria Ranked 24 Among African Countries With the Most Unhappy Citizens in 2022
+Surprise as Nigeria Ranks 24 Among African Countries With the Most Unhappy Citizens in 2022

 - It has been clarified that indeed Nigerians are unhappy especially with the latest report released by the '2022 World Happiness Report'